vegastrike/Assets-Production/python/settings_app/readme.txt

 - Code lack any real error handling.
 - Missing a lot of unit tests.
 - GUI isn't nice at all.
 Even with themes.
+- In Kivy, the default scrollbar drag direction follows natural scrolling — dragging the scrollbar thumb up scrolls up, and dragging it down scrolls down.
+Reversing that is not supported out-of-the-box.
+- In Kivy window, buttons are only sometimes responsive.
+Not everywhere is clickable?